Cassio-Tieres/Cassio-Tieres/README.md

 ### Welcome 🕷️

 Hello World.
-My name's Cássio, I'm 23 years old and I'm a AI Researcher Engineer in Brazil.
+My name's Cássio, I'm 23 years old and I'm a Data Engineer in Brazil.

 Here I put all my codes, and you can see everything about my work.